Sanglorian/orcus/Orcus Monsters - current.md

 > ‡	**Bite** (standard, at-will)
 > +9 vs AC; 1d6+4 damage, and the phantom cat shifts 1.
 > **Shadow Pounce** (move, encounter)
-> The shadow cat teleports 5 squares, and then makes a *bite* attack, dealing an additional 2d6 damage and knocking the target prone.
+> The phantom cat teleports 5 squares, and then makes a *bite* attack.
+On a hit, it does an additional 2d6 damage and knocks the target prone.

 > #### Dog-faced Baboon